v-adhithyan/PrettySeekBar/README.md

-Beautiful circular seekbar library for android, inspired by analog clock.
+Simple minimalistic circular seekbar library for android, inspired by analog clock.
 It can be used for stopwatches and audio players.
 Free and Open source.

 # Demo